-At about 2:30 p.m. on June 6, 1889, a pot of glue bursts into flames in Victor Clairmont's basement cabinet shop at the corner of Front (1st Avenue) and Madison streets.
-Efforts to contain the fire fail and it quickly engulfs the wood-frame building.
-Thanks to a dry spring and a brisk wind, the flames spread, and volunteer firefighters tap out the town's inadequate, privately owned watermains.
+At about 2:30 p.m. on June 6, 1889, a pot of glue bursts into flames in Victor Clairmont's basement cabinet shop at the corner of Front (1st Avenue) and Madison streets in Seattle.
+Efforts to contain the fire fail and it soon engulfs the wood-frame building.
+Thanks to a dry spring and a brisk wind, the flames spread quickly, and volunteer firefighters tap out the town's inadequate, privately-owned watermains.
 By sunset, some 64 acres lie in smoldering ruins.
-This event is known as Seattle's Great Fire.
+This event is known as the Great Seattle Fire.

-Many authoritative histories of Seattle erroneously ascribe the Great Fire's start to James McGough's paint shop on the floor above Clairmont's workshop at 1st and Madison, based on initial newspaper reports.
-McGough protested his innocence, and the Post-Intelligencer published a correction and detailed interview with John Back on June 21, 1889.
-Despite this, the error was repeated by historians and journalists for nearly a century until historian James Warren noticed the correction and, in his 1989 monograph The Day Seattle Burned, shifted the point of origin to Clairmont's shop.
+Many histories of Seattle erroneously ascribed the fire's start to James McGough's paint shop on the floor above Clairmont's workshop at Front and Madison, based on initial newspaper reports.
+McGough protested his innocence, and on June 21, 1889, the Post-Intelligencer published a correction and detailed interview with John Back, who worked in Clairmont's shop and admitted to sparking the blaze by throwing cold water on the overheated glue pot.
+Despite this, the error was repeated by historians and journalists for nearly a century, until historian James Warren noticed the correction and, in his 1989 monograph The Day Seattle Burned, shifted the point of origin to Clairmont's shop.

 After the fire, insurance investigators charged the city with having both an inadequate water supply and an inadequate fire department.
 Firefighters were described as being poorly trained, and most of them, including their chief, quit in disgust at the charges.
 In response, the city authorized the creation of a paid, professional fire department, which was passed by ordinance on October 17, 1889.
 Three days later, 32 men were hired.